Two-sites Poitiers University and Limoges University

 The core issue of this area can be found at the point where cultures, territories and inequalities meet.
 The idea of culture is addressed here in its polysemy: it refers just as much to issues on cultural practices, appropriation and identification as to the analysis of cultural policies.
 The idea of territory is also envisaged here in a wider sense.
 Territory is in particular viewed in terms of demographic modifications, which affect its social composition, its activities, its development and its representations.

-See more publications, in particular articles, on the members webpage
+See more publications (articles, book chapters, etc.) on the members webpage

 – In 2014, the GRESCO had the pleasure to welcome Nadia Lamamra in the University of Poitiers.
 Sociologist at Institut Fédéral des Hautes Etudes en Formation Professionnelle (IFFP) of Lausanne (Switzerland), she was present in Poitiers from 10 March to 11 April 2014.